leongkaon/install-R-Ubuntu/README.md

 # install-R-Ubuntu

-install R, R packages, RStudio Server and Shiny Server on Ubuntu for YueTeam.
+install R, R packages, RStudio Server and Shiny Server on Ubuntu for NCCU YueTeam.

 in terminal: